 Arts and Cultural Art Prize 2018 Planning for the 2018 Wickepin Art Prize Correspondence with artists and art venues Other Grant funding explored for sculpture workshops in September Meeting with Shed group re possible sculptures along Heritage Walk Trail Community Townscape Development Budget discussions and research on costings.
 Boundary statement entry signs: correspondence and discussion with Element Design.
 An amount of \$15,000 has been placed in the 2018/19 budget estimates for manufacture of the approved designs.
-The CDO has been in contact with piano tuners for the repair of the piano in the Wickepin Town Hall using fundraising from the Wickepin Winter Weekend, as per the request of Campfire Country who organised the weekend and fundraising, and donated the \$1400 to the Shire for this purpose War Memorial/Anzac/Armistice The Minister for Veteran's Affairs, Darren Chester, has approved the Shire of Wieldenin's request for funding under the Armietics Contagon Create Program Wickepin's request for funding under the Armistice Centenary Grants Program.
+The CDO has been in contact with piano tuners for the repair of the piano in the Wickepin Town Hall using fundraising from the Wickepin Winter Weekend, as per the request of Campfire Country who organised the weekend and fundraising, and donated the \$1400 to the Shire for this purpose War Memorial/Anzac/Armistice The Minister for Veteran's Affairs, Darren Chester, has approved the Shire of Wickepin's request for funding under the Armistice Centenary Grants Program.
 This grant is to host a parade to commemorate the Centenary of the Armistice at the Facey Festival held over the weekend of the 12-14 October 2018.
-Stefie Green is continuing her research on the stories for the book to be published later this year and launched at the Armistice Service to be held on the 11/11/2018 Other Information sent to community on events and grant opportunities Collation of community grant acquittals Correspondence with Meghan McGregor re Living Lakes Economic Harrismith Cemetery Development Correspondence with Tony Corasaniti regarding stage 2 of the build ie: the niche ' wall render Once budget has been approved and adopted, landscaping will begin Johnston Park (Healthy Communities Precinct) Park complete Acquittal for the funding from Royalties for Regions Wheatbelt Development Commission is currently being audited as per the grant agreement.
-Facey Festival Planning for weekend Albert Facey Carriage Drive Planning and correspondence for the event.
-Tourism, Correspondence with newspapers and magazines re placement of advertising Marketing and Advertising re Wickepin Art Prize Promotion Social media posts for wildflowers
+Stefie Green is continuing her research on the stories for the book to be published later this year and launched at the Armistice Service to be held on the 11/11/2018 Other Information sent to community on events and grant opportunities Collation of community grant acquittals Correspondence with Meghan McGregor re Living Lakes Economic Harrismith Cemetery Development Correspondence with Tony Corasaniti regarding stage 2 of the build ie: the niche wall render Once budget has been approved and adopted, landscaping will begin Johnston Park (Healthy Communities Precinct) Park complete Acquittal for the funding from Royalties for Regions Wheatbelt Development Commission is currently being audited as per the grant agreement.
+Facey Festival Planning for weekend Albert Facey Carriage Prive Albert Facey Carriage Drive Tourism, Planning and correspondence for the event.
+Correspondence with newspapers and magazines re placement of advertising Marketing and Correspondence with newspapers and magazines re placement of advertising Advertising re Wickepin Art Prize Promotion Social media posts for wildflowers .
+70111011011 Social friedia posts for wildhowers

-Sport and Recreation Support to Department of Local Government, Sport and Cultural Industries with Kidsport for the Shire of Wickepin.
-Information forwarded to clubs re grant opportunities Governance Other Staff support as needed Editing of Strategic Plan and correspondence with Caroline Robinson from Wheatbelt Business Network Responded to queries from CDO Network Liaison with Manager of Works, CEO and ESO for projects needing completion or works to be undertaken
+Sport and Support to Department of Local Government, Sport and Cultural Industries with Recreation Kidsport for the Shire of Wickepin.
+Information forwarded to clubs re grant opportunities Governance Staff support as needed Other Editing of Strategic Plan and correspondence with Caroline Robinson from Wheatbelt Business Network Responded to queries from CDO Network Liaison with Manager of Works, CEO and ESO for projects needing completion or works to be undertaken